s-sameer/chatgpt-chat-saver/README.md

 ![4](screenshots/4.jpg)

+# How it works (high level)

+1. A MutationObserver watches the page for the ChatGPT sidebar.
+When the sidebar is present, the extension injects:
+   - A "Saved Chats" button (toggles the saved list).
+   - A hidden saved-chats list where cloned chat items are added.
+2. The script scans the sidebar chat items and appends a save icon to each.
+The icon is shown on hover.
+3. Clicking a save icon:
+   - Clones the chat item into the saved list.
+   - Marks the icon as saved (green) and stores the cloned HTML in localStorage under a key derived from the chat's href.
+4. Clicking the save icon in the saved list or clicking the icon again removes the saved item from the list and from localStorage, and resets the original sidebar icon back to the default state.
+5. On startup the extension loads saved entries from localStorage and populates the Saved Chats list.

 ## Privacy Policy
 **ChatGPT Saved Chats** does not collect, store, or transmit any personal data to external servers.
 All saved chats remain local to the user's browser storage and are not shared with the developer or any third party.